A is for Auto-Immune

 G is for Gluten

-Gluten is wheat, rye and barley.
-It is the glue that holds our breads and baked goods together (which is why gluten-free baked goods fall apart without binders added).
-Gluten is found in everything from processed foods, lunch meats, canned items, candy, supplements, medications, beauty products, Play Dough, and the communion host in church, just to name a few.
+Gluten is found in wheat, rye, and barley.
+It is the glue that holds our bread and baked goods together (which is why gluten-free baked goods fall apart without binders added).
+Gluten is found in everything from processed foods, lunch meats, canned items, medications, and beauty products, just to name a few.
 Take it out of your life – and see how amazing you can feel!